Édouard Guillaud: Admiral

 From 2002 to 2004, he served as the assistant (adjoint) chief to the navy of the Chief of the Military Staff of the President of the Republic.

 Between 2004 and 2006, Contre-Amiral (Counter-Admiral) Guillaud was préfet maritime for the English Channel and the North Sea.
 He was promoted to Vice-Amiral (Vice-Admiral) on 1 April 2006.
-The same year, he was called by Jacques Chirac to take on the position of Chief of the Military Staff of the President of the Republic CEMP-P.R., replacing General Georgelin; Guillaud took the office on 4 October, and was confirmed in this role in May 2007 after the election of Nicolas Sarkozy.
+The same year, he was called by Jacques Chirac to take on the position of Chief of the Military Staff of the President of the Republic CEMP-P.R., replacing General Jean-Louis Georgelin; Guillaud took the office on 4 October, and was confirmed in this role in May 2007 after the election of Nicolas Sarkozy.
 As a Vice-amiral d'escadre (Squadron vice-admiral), he was promoted to Amiral (Admiral) in December 2007.

 Guillaud has taken office as chief of the general staff headquarters of the Armies CEMA on 25 February 2010, and is the second Admiral of France to take this post.

-Since 19 March 2011, he has commanded the French forces enforcing the Libyan no-fly zone.
+During the Libyan Civil War, he commanded the French forces enforcing the Libyan no-fly zone.

 In 2013 he commanded the French Forces in the Mali Civil War.

 He left active duty service on 14 February 2014 when général Pierre de Villiers succeeded him at head of the armies.
 He assumed a French armament directorate until 2017.